 Less than one-third of the adults in England meet the recommended intake of five portions of fruit and vegetables per day, and that proportion drops to less than one-fourth in the lowest income quintile.

-Fiscal policies and information campaigns showed to increase consumption of fruit and vegetables and reduce the attributable health burden in some high-income countries, but evidence in England is lacking.
+Fiscal policies and information campaigns have been shown to increase consumption of fruit and vegetables and reduce the attributable health burden in some high-income countries, but evidence in England is lacking.

 What this study adds?